barryw/FollowMe/README.md

 ### Introduction

 This is a C64 rendition of the 70s game Simon.
-The object is to mimick the notes that he computer plays which gets harder and harder the more notes that are played.
+The object is to mimick the notes that the computer plays which gets harder and harder the more notes that are played.
 It was inspired by a tutorial I found on Youtube here: https://www.youtube.com/watch?v=A7vYSsLS00Y

 ### Building